thecoshman/pir-8/ISA.md

 10 | RTC  | Rotate with carry - the Carry flag is inserted (Carry flag value before it is updated is used) 11 | RTW  | Rotate without carry - the bit shifted out is inserted

-An example of a Arithmetic shift right; `AXXX XXXB` would become `AAXX XXXX`, with `B` copied to the Carry bit.
+An example of a Arithmetic shift right;
+`AXXX XXXB` would become `AAXX XXXX`, with `B` copied to the Carry bit.

 **NB:** An 'Arithmetic shift left' is the same as performing a 'Logical shift left', they _can_ be used interchangeably, but 'Arithmetic shift left' should be avoided.

-## Stack Manipulation
+## STCK - Stack Manipulation

 When dealing with the stack, a pair of registers will be moved to or from 'the stack' and the SP updated to reflect the changed address.
 The registers A and B are paired, as are the registers C and D.
 Effectively, the stack works on 16-bit values, but due to the 8-bit data bus it requires two transfers, though this is handled via the hardware/microcode.

 The Stack manipulation operations are of pattern `1111 10DR`.
-The D bit indicates the direction; 0 for PUSH and 1 for POP.
+The `D` bit indicates the direction;
+`0` for PUSH and `1` for POP.
-The R bit indicates the register pair; 0 for A & B and 1 for C & D.
+The `R` bit indicates the register pair;
+`0` for A & B and `1` for C & D.

-When PUSHing B/D will go to the address one less than the current SP, whilst A/C will go to address two less than the SP.
+When PUSHing, B/D will go to the address one less than the current SP, whilst A/C will go to address two less than the SP.
 After PUSHing, the SP will have been decremented by two, with the SP containing the address of A/C (now in memory).

 When POPing, the same respective pairs of memory locations will be read to the same pair of registers, and the SP increased by two.